OrensteinLab/CROP/README.md

 # CROP

-A method to accurately predict frameshift-rate (FSR) following a CRISPR-mediated double-strand break (DSB), first proposed in the paper *CROP: A Feature-Independent, Context-Conditioned Model for CRISPR-Cas9 Frameshift Prediction*.
+A method to accurately predict frameshift-rate (FSR) following a CRISPR-mediated double-strand break (DSB), first proposed in the paper *CROP: A feature-independent, context-aware model for CRISPR-Cas9 frameshift prediction*.